Betterez/swagger-validation/README.md

 ** The date conversions are done using the [moment.js](//momentjs.com/) library.
 By default, it uses the `moment.ISO_8601()` format for parsing dates, but can be overridden by changing the `pattern` property

-In addition, if a defaultValue is specified for the param and the value is null, undefined, or an empty string, swagger-validation will replace the value on the req with the defaultValue for that parameter.
+In addition, if a default value is specified for the param using the "defaultValue" field, and the value is null, undefined, or an empty string, swagger-validation will replace the value on the req with the default value for that parameter.

 ### Validation object